Gilson (footballer, born 1973): Club career

 He played for many seasons with FK Pobeda in the Macedonian First League.
-He also had spells with Kastoria F.C. in Greek Beta Ethniki and KS Besëlidhja Lezhë in Albanian Superliga.
+He also had spells with Kastoria F.C. in Greek Beta Ethniki and KF Besëlidhja Lezhë in Albanian Superliga.

 International career

 He played one match for the Macedonian national team, coming on as a second-half substitute for Vulnet Emini in a 1–0 victory over Turkey in a friendly match played on 4 June 2006.